qqkookie/tintin/docs/mods.akf.md

 and chatting.
 Useful for player uses black text on white background.
 <K81>, <K82>, <K83> for help text colors, <K84>, <K85> for chat color.

+- Shorten "Example:" and "Comment:" to be less stand out.
 - Text color reset to nomal default color after displaying #HELP text.
 - Add help text for 24 bit color and help/chat color.